Candy Corn Jello Shots (Halloween)

 After the orange layer is set (and RIGHT before you serve them), the candy corn Jello shots will be topped with whipped cream and sprinkles!

-This Halloween Jello shot recipe can be made in advance:
+Making Halloween Jello Shots in advance:

 Just like my pumpkin creme brulee, the yellow and orange layers of these Halloween Jello shots can be made several days before serving.